 If you notice any of the following, your Google Account may have been hacked, hijacked, or compromised:

-- Changes you didn’t make: Your profile picture, descriptions, email settings, or sent messages are different.
+- Changes you didn’t make: Your profile picture, descriptions, email settings, AdSense for YouTube association, or sent messages are different.

-- Uploaded videos that aren't yours: Someone has posted videos as your account.
-You may see email notifications about these videos, sometime in relation to penalties or strikes against bad content.
+- Uploaded videos that aren't yours: Someone has posted videos as your Google Account.
+You may get email notifications about these videos for penalties or strikes against bad content.

-You can still sign in to your account
+You can still sign in to your Google Account

-For help getting back in to your account:
+For help with getting back into your Google Account:

-- Follow the steps to recover your account.
+- Follow the steps to recover your Google Account or Gmail.

 - You'll be asked some questions to confirm it's your account.
-Answer as best you can.
+Answer the questions as best as you can.

-- If you're having trouble, try the tips to complete account recovery steps.
+- If you have trouble, try the tips to complete account recovery steps.